cloudposse/docs/content/tutorials/geodesic-getting-started.md

 ## Conclusion

-The beautiful thing about all of this is that we didn't need to install anything except Docker on our local machine to make this happen. `git`, `terraform` v0.14, and `jq` all involve specific installation instructions to get up and running using the correct versions across various machine / teams, but by using Geodesic we're able to quickly skip over all of that and use a container that includes them out of the box alongside dozens of other tools as well.
-And with the mounting of our `$HOME` directory to `/localhost`, our Geodesic shell just ends up being an extension of our local machine.
+The beautiful thing about all of this is that we didn't need to install anything except Docker on our local machine to make this happen.
+Tools like `git`, `terraform` v0.14, and `jq` all involve specific installation instructions to get up and running using the correct versions across various machines/teams, but by using Geodesic we're able to quickly skip over all of that and use a container that includes them out of the box alongside [dozens of other tools as well](https://github.com/cloudposse/packages/tree/master/vendor).
+And with the mounting of our `$HOME` directory to `/localhost` of the container, our Geodesic shell just ends up being an extension of our local machine.
 That is why we call it a toolbox as it enables consistent usage of CLI tools across your entire organization!

 If you want to see another usage of Geodesic, [read our next tutorial in the SweetOps series about one of our most important tools: `atmos`.]({{< relref "tutorials/atmos-getting-started.md" >}})